forcedotcom/dependencies-cli/README.md

 ![Graph](https://raw.githubusercontent.com/afawcett/dependencies-cli/master/img/example.png)

-This command produces [DOT formatted](https://www.graphviz.org/doc/info/lang.html) output for dependencies in an org allowing you visualize the dependencies in the org.
-You can pass flags to it to filter down the output further, since in most orgs the output can be quite dense.
-You can then paste the output from this command into [this website](http://viz-js.com/) to see the results or install locally on your desktop one of the following.
+- This command produces [DOT formatted](https://www.graphviz.org/doc/info/lang.html) output for dependencies in an org allowing you visualize the dependencies in the org (see below for an example).
+- You can pass flags to it to filter down the output further, since in most orgs the output can be quite dense.
+- You can then paste the output from this command into [this website](http://viz-js.com/) to see the results or install locally on your desktop one of the following.

 - [GraphViz Commandline](https://www.graphviz.org/download/)
 - [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=EFanZh.graphviz-preview)